What Backpacking Southeast Asia Actually Feels Like

 Not the overnight buses.

-Not the sensory overload of stepping into a crowded market for the first time while motorbikes weave around you from every direction imaginable.
+Not the feeling of stepping into a crowded market while motorbikes somehow weave around you from every direction without hitting anyone.

-What I got instead was one of the most formative, exhausting, chaotic, beautiful periods of my life.
+Instead, I stumbled into one of the most formative, exhausting, chaotic, and unforgettable periods of my life.

 These are the things I wish someone had told me beforehand.

-You Will Be Uncomfortable Sometimes — And That’s Part Of It
+You Will Be Uncomfortable — And That's Part Of The Experience

 Buses run late.